fidelmak/jsActs/README.md

 # jsActs
-just playing with basics of javascript
+just playing with basics of solidity and JavaScript